kprpg/ContainerMonitoring/README.md

 * Contributor access to an azure subscription
 * Contributor permission on Azure DevOps project
-* ContosoSH360ClusterSPClientId - This contains client id which will be used in service profile for authentication
-* ContosoSH360ClusterSPObjectId - This contain object id of above client id
-* ContosoSH360ClusterSPClientSecret  - This contain client secret for above client id which will be used in service profile for authentication
-* chVmAdminPassword - This include windows profile password
-* chVmAdminUser - This include windows profile username
+* Client id with its object id and secret is required in azure environment

 ## Setup